Today you have a relatively short section, 160 miles within the state of Oklahoma. And enjoy this picturesque state on

 Paul Thomas Stafford was famous in the United States.
 He is especially known for being the commander of Apollo 10.
 After that, he ended up as a senior military pilot for NASA.

 She became well known in Route 66, and her establishment became known as Lucille’s.
 In addition, she became well known for her kindness and good treatment of tourists.
-Thus people used to call her “The mother of the mother road.”
+Thus, people called her “The mother of the mother road.”

 Watch out!
 The gas station is located before Hydro on the left side.
 You can get confused because Weatherford has opened Lucille’s Roadhouse (you can stop here just to know).